skeoop/skeoop.github.io/patterns/Introduction.md

 # Design Patterns

 *Design Patterns* are reusable designs for a common situations.

-Each pattern consists of:
+Each design pattern consists of:

 * Context - a situation where a design solution is needed
 * Forces (or Motivation) - motivation or "needs" of the situation
-* Solution - the design that solves the problem
+* Solution - a design that solves the problem
 * Applicability - when the pattern applies.
 There may be many solutions to a particular context; the applicability can help.
 * Consequences - good and back effects of this solution
 * Example - each pattern has at least one example of its use

 Design Patterns are motivated by some Design Goals and Principles.
-Software in general is plagued by:
+Software is plagued by:

 * change - requirements change, technology changes, the environment where software is used changes
 * bugs (errors)